BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 In the previous version, you could see that a very important quantity of material was necessary (meters of various cables, multi plugs, a camera, a computer under windows, etc...)
 A large part of this material was kindly lent by Pascal (and we thank him for that), but we could not decently borrow it for each LFT.

-Moreover, this very specific equipment did not allow **each Bedrock employee to be able to take over the role of the control room** at a glance with his own machine.
+Moreover, this very specific equipment did not allow **each Bedrock employee to manage the control room**, quickly and with his or her own machine.
 Finally, as you can imagine, setting up and putting away such a large amount of equipment **takes a lot of time**.
 _There were no less than four of us setting up and tidying up._